Even as Shopify is experiencing massive growth, the majority of eCommerce stores are built on WordPress.

 You can display the testimonials on a grid or in a slider, complete with the customer’s image and star rating of the product.

-Key Takeaway: List Builder can help you rapidly grow your email list.
-Click here to install Sumo to get the List Builder app.
+Key Takeaway: Grow Email List Shortcut can help you rapidly grow your email list.
+Click the button below to install Sumo to get the Grow Email List Shortcut.

 Key Takeaway: SEO by Yoast optimizes all SEO aspects in your site.
 Click here to install SEO by Yoast.